arnbme/apcupsd/README.md

 <a name="windowstask"></a>
 ## 9. Create a Windows Scheduled Task
+Note: Event based Hub shutdown works without the scheduled task.
+However, this task is required should you want to shutdown the HUB based upon battery percentage or other UPS status fields, or want UPS statistics displayed in the driver.
-1. Open the Windows Task Sheduler
+1. Open the Windows Task Scheduler
    * Click on Windows task bar "search" icon
-   * Enter: Task Schedular
+   * Enter: Task Scheduler
    * Click on Run
    ------------
 2. Task Scheduler opens